kc3-lang/kc3/README.md

 # C3

-C3 is a programming language, inspired by C, Elixir and Common Lisp.
-It could be described as C with Elixir macros and pattern matching, and an embedded graph database for a fully indexed object system.
+C3 is a programming language project, inspired by C, Elixir and Common Lisp.
+It could be described as C with Elixir macros and pattern matching, and a semantic object system.

-The idea is to plug macros and pattern matching into C89 and use them to implement a graph database for a semantic object system.
+The idea is to plug macros and pattern matching into C89 and use them to implement the graph database.

 The garbage collector is optional, like in C.